-How often you clean your mattress is dependant on many factors, but as a general rule you should aim to clean it every six months.
+How often you clean your mattress is dependant on many factors, but as a general rule you should aim to clean it at least every six months.

 What are the health risks of not cleaning a mattress?

-Your mattress could be a hotbed for dust mites, dirt and mould, which in time could lead to you suffering from viruses, infections or skin issues, says Neil.
+Your mattress could be a hotbed for dust mites, dirt and mould, which in time could lead to you suffering from viruses, infections or skin issues.